Park Ridge Police search for three who robbed gas station

 They took two cash registers drawers with money and ran out of the store and back to the BMW, which was last seen heading westbound on Touhy, police say.

-The robbers are described as a Hispanic male wearing blue jeans and a tan hoodie, a Black male wearing a black surgical mask, a red hoodie and black shoes, and a Black male wearing a red surgical mas, a black hoodie and green basketall shorts.
+The robbers are described as a Hispanic male wearing blue jeans and a tan hoodie, a Black male wearing a black surgical mask, a red hoodie and black shoes, and a Black male wearing a red surgical mask, a black hoodie and green basketball shorts.

 Anyone with additional information is asked to call the Park Ridge Police Department Investigations Unit at 847-318-5305.